 Mail all of this together in a padded envelope to:

 How long is getting a new passport going to take?

-If you go through the general application process, as of June 19th, turn around times are four to six weeks for the US Department of State to process your passport.
+If you go through the general application process, turn around times are four to six weeks for the US Department of State to process your passport.

 I need to get my passport in a hurry, what can I do?